-Façade projects within the Township of Wellington North's CIPA's should respond to the following 'best practices' to help with its efforts to create a relevant and quality improvement for both the building and the street.

-Further, the elements section of this guideline provides added description to support these practices.
-During the design of new and renovated façades and/ or buildings, a project team - building users, administrators, managers/staff, and façade designers - will have two broad areas of responsibility: the first towards particular project needs (how the façade serves the business), the second towards communal needs (how the façade serves the character of the street), which includes façades facing streets and spaces in the commercial core.
-The following are 'best practices' in facade improvements:
+A designer of façade projects within The Township of Wellington North should respond to the following criteria to help with their efforts to create a relevant and quality improvement for both the building and the street.
+During the design of new and renovated façades and/or buildings, a project team - building users, administrators, managers/staff, and façade designers - will have two broad areas of responsibility: the first towards particular project needs (how the façade serves the business), the second towards communal needs (how the façade serves the character of the street), which includes façades facing streets and spaces in the commercial core.
+The following design criteria addresses these two areas of responsibility.